Summary of Recent Updates (September 7, 2022):

 Do asymptomatic close contacts require testing?

-Asymptomatic patients who meet the definition of close contact should be tested for SARS-CoV-2 infection 5 days after the most recent contact with the confirmed/probable case.
-Potential exceptions include:
+Asymptomatic patients who meet the definition of close contact should be tested for SARS-CoV-2 infection at least 5 full days after the most recent contact with the confirmed/probable case.
+Exposures occurring within 90 days of a confirmed SARS-CoV-2 infection are discussed above.

-In what other situations might testing be required?
+In what other situations might testing be recommended?

 Specific situations in which screening testing may be used include: